The Rise and Fall of R&D Networks: Introduction

 The above empirical studies have greatly contributed to the understanding of empirically observed R\&D networks.
-However, they have often focused only on a small number of industries or have rarely considered the properties of the networks at different time periods.
-Finally, they have focused on a limited set of network measures (e.g. size, degree heterogeneity, small world properties), which limits the understanding of the path-dependent process of alliance formation.
+However, they have often focused only on a small number of industries and/or they have rarely considered how the properties of the network may evolve over time.
+Finally, they have focused on a small set of network measures (e.g. size, degree heterogeneity, small world properties), which limits the understanding of the path-dependent process of alliance formation.

-The increasing importance of R\&D collaborations for industrial innovation has also originated theoretical research on R\&D networks.
-In these theoretical works, R\&D collaboration allows innovation either via resource sharing \citep{goyal2003networks,goyal01:_r_d_networ,westbrock2010natural} or via the recombination of firm's knowledge stock with those of its partners \citep{KoBaNaSchJEBO,konig2012efficiency,cowan2004network}.
-One key prediction of these models is that -- under non-negligible costs of collaboration -- R\&D networks should be organized as core-periphery architectures, i.e. they should display a core of densely connected firms, in turn linked with a periphery of firms having few alliances among them.
-Nevertheless, to the best of our knowledge no empirical study has tried so far to confirm or deny the presence of core-periphery architectures in R\&D networks.